-New NHS First Response Service provides 24-hour access, seven days a week, 365 days a year, to mental health care, advice, support and treatment.
+New, pilot NHS First Response Service (FRS), across Cambridgeshire and Peterborough, provides 24-hour access, seven days a week, 365 days a year, to mental health care, advice, support and treatment.

 By calling 111, and selecting option 2, you will be put through to a member of the FRS who will speak to you and discuss your current mental health needs.

 Most suicides are preventable.
 You can help.
 Please make the STOP Suicide Pledge.

 This campaign started life as an NHS England-funded pilot and is now continuing via other funding streams.
 It is being led by the charities Mind in Cambridgeshire, Peterborough & Fenland Mind and Lifecraft, supported by local NHS and Public Health teams.

 It will involve general awareness raising about suicide, specialist training for non-mental health professionals working / volunteering within our communities and a public campaign to encourage sign up to the STOP Suicide Pledge for organisations and individuals.

 Suicide is everybody’s business.
 Please work with us to make Cambridgeshire and Peterborough a suicide-safer community.

 Mind in Cambridgeshire host the St Neots Voices matter group as part of the Cambridgeshire and Peterborough hearing…Read More